HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 {{ figure_markup(
   image="green-third-party-requests.png",
   caption="% green third-party requests", description="A column chart showing that on the top 1,000 websites 72% of third party requests relied on green hosting on desktop and 70% on mobile devices.
-On the top 10,000 websites it’s 78% on both desktop and mobile.
-For the top 100,000 sites it’s 88% on both desktop and mobile.
-On the top million, it’s 94% on desktop and 93% on mobile.
-Overall, we see that 97% of third party requests rely on green hosting on both desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1139458989&format=interactive", sheets_gid="176951784", sql_file="green_third_party_requests.sql"
+On the top 10,000 websites it's 78% on both desktop and mobile.
+For the top 100,000 sites it's 88% on both desktop and mobile.
+On the top million, it's 94% on desktop and 93% on mobile.
+On the top 10 million, it's 97% on desktop and 97% on mobile.
+Overall, we see that 98% of third party requests rely on green hosting on both desktop and mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRQLDsXdZj62xe68w716gen0rQvuuGhXPAOSwdWwYjSBZf9BgJgEb-dp1Z_jB_Lp5YMsfH0FiNKwzDb/pubchart?oid=1139458989&format=interactive", sheets_gid="176951784", sql_file="green_third_party_requests.sql"